sspencer/mock/README.md

 The same Method and Path may now be specified.
 Each duplicate Method / Path adds a new response to the entry.
-As you request the same API, different responses are returned in a round robin fashion.
+As you request the same API, different responses are returned in a round-robin fashion.

 For example: